hungrybluedev/C-Programs/README.md

 If you feel that this project was of (at least some) help to you, and you want to repay me, then here's how to do it:
-1. **Fix errors via Issues or Pull Requests** - If you come across any error, (intentional or not) you may raise an *Issue*.
+1\. **Fix errors via Issues or Pull Requests** - If you come across any error, (intentional or not) you may raise an _Issue_.
 I will fix the Issue as soon as is possible for me to do.
-If you want to do it yourself, consider submitting a *Pull Request* with the updated code.
+If you want to do it yourself, consider submitting a _Pull Request_ with the updated code.
-2. **Contribute code (with the same license as I do)** - There will obviously be several prorgams that are not currently present in this archive.
-You may generously add your own implementations (with proper documentation) via a *Pull Request*.
+2\. **Contribute code (with the same license as I do)** - There will obviously be several prorgams that are not currently present in this archive.
+You may generously add your own implementations (with proper documentation) via a _Pull Request_.

 ## List of Programs

 1. [ArrayList](https://github.com/hungrybluedev/C-Programs/tree/master/Data%20Structures/ArrayList) - A dynamic, random-access array-based List implementation.